Storebro Royal Cruiser 380 Biscay/Sportfisherman

 6 - Sportfisherman

 However, completely new was the hull construction.
-After Volvo Penta informed their longtime major customer Storebro and announced the development of new, more powerful engines, Storebro decided to develop new hulls.
+After Volvo Penta informed their long-time major customer Storebro and announced the development of new, more powerful engines, Storebro decided to develop new hulls.
 The new engines would have been too strong for the recent hulls and their cruising characteristics.
 The newly developed hull differed at first glance by the modified stern with integrated bathing platform.
 Underwater, however, he offered a completely new design with V-hull and propeller tunnels instead of the previous round bilge construction.
-In the course of production, it was found that the hull with a full load of the aft stowage compartment did not offer enough upwelling.
-Storebro then developed an attachment which extended the hull below the waterline.
-This option was also retrofitted in older ships several times.
-Details under "development".

 The new "380 Sportfisherman" was especially designed for the Asian and American market.
 It had a different flybridge-layout for a better surround-view which based on a shortened standard-flybridge.
 The cockpit was lowered about 15 cm because of the missing hand rails.
-Additionally the cockpit was equiped with an ice-box and a basin for live baits.
+Additionally, the cockpit was equipped with an ice-box and a basin for live baits.
 It was a boat for the ambitious fisherman.

-This engine better fitted the old round bilge hull-design.
-The new hull was designed for higher speed and needed a bit more power for a smooth running.
-The use of the trimtabs was essential with the smaller engines.
-In addition the sound of the KAMD 42 was quite unpleasant at certain revs when the kompressor switched on and off.
+This engine would probably have been more suited to the old hulls.
+The new hulls, designed for higher speeds, needed a little more speed to run well.
+The use of the trim tabs was essential with the smaller engine.
+In addition, the noise level of the KAMD 42 was unpleasant in certain speed regions, as the compressor kept switching on and off.

-18 boats totally were equipped with KAMD42A or KAMD42P-A. The other boats were delivered with TAMD6x.
+A total of 18 ships were equipped with KAMD42A and KAMD42P-A. The rest were delivered with TAMD6x.

-Only the last ship with the serial number 3761 was delivered with Yanmar 6LYA-STE and 350 hp.
+Only the last ship with serial number 3761 was delivered with Yanmar 6LYA-STE and 350 hp.

 The TAMD 6x were always delivered with hydraulic gearboxes.
 The TAMD 6x were equipped with the ZF MPM 220A-gearbox.

-The boats with the first hull-version were equiped with the ELTRIM-System.
+The boats with the first hull-version were equipped with the ELTRIM-System.
 This system showed to be quite error-prone.
-Either the Cylinders were leaky or the controlpanel was broken when using the automatic-trim-system.
+Either the Cylinders were leaky or the control panel was broken when using the automatic-trim-system.
 Both could have the effect of driving tilted to port or starboard side.